 The rules on rent increases in Spain have changed again for 2025.
 Following the landmark Housing Law passed in May 2023, annual limits on rent hikes remain, but a new official index now determines the maximum increase for the latest contracts.
 The law, developed through coalition government, EH Bildu, and ERC support, directly affects anyone renting property in Spain: tenants, landlords, families, and businesses.
 Below is a detailed guide to your rights and obligations for rent adjustments in 2025.
+Since Spain’s rental rules have changed repeatedly since 2020, it’s crucial for tenants to understand how the latest index works.

 The Housing Law’s core purpose is affordability and market stability.
 It establishes enforceable rent caps for ongoing contracts, protects tenants from excessive rises, and clarifies both owner and tenant rights.
 In 2025, annual rent increases remain strictly limited by law, and new rules mean both contract date and type now impact how increases are calculated.
 For most tenants, affordability is improved and sudden cost shocks are prevented.